mozilla/gcp-ingestion/docs/ingestion-beam/ingestion_testing_workflow.md

     ```
 * Update the BigQuery table in the current project using `bin/update-bq-table`.
     - This may take several minutes.
 Read the script for usage information.
-    - Each namespace will be given its own dataset and each doctype its own table.
+    - Each namespace will be given its own dataset and each document type its own table.
 * Verify that tables have been updated by viewing the BigQuery console.

 ## Building the project